 https://flowergardengirl.co.uk/2022/09/14/omfmzre Research Promotion: As a clinical researcher, my hope is that my study results will ultimately affect the care of patients.
 Sadly, the majority of traditionally-published scientific articles will not be read by anyone besides the authors and reviewers.
 Through Twitter, I can alert my followers when our research group publishes an article.
 I also get immediate feedback and “peer review” from colleagues around the world.
 Not surprisingly, articles that are highly tweeted are more likely to be cited later in future publications.

 Buy Cheap Xanax Overnight Shipping Online Naturally you may ask: “How does Twitter fit into my career?”
 Some of the benefits that Twitter offers doctors have been described previously by Dr. Brian Secemsky and Dr. Marjorie Stiegler among others.

-I often get asked: “Does anyone really care if I tweet what I eat for breakfast?”
-Probably not.
+I’ll admit that getting started is intimidating, but I encourage you to try it if you haven’t already.
+I promise that you won’t regret it, and chances are that you’ll be very happy you did.
 The truth is that you don’t have to tweet anything at all if you don’t want to.
 Up to 44% of Twitter accounts have never sent a tweet.
 Of course, to be a physician actively engaged on Twitter requires respect for patient privacy and professionalism.
 I recommend following Dr. John Mandrola’s 10 rules for doctors on social media.

 https://www.amnow.com/6lh6tboen Remember: observation is still a key part of the scientific method.